OpenConext/OpenConext-devconf/core/README.md

 - No profile: Starts the core services: Engineblock, manage, mujina and profile (plus loadbalancer and databases).
 - oidc: Starts oidc as well.
 - teams: Starts services needed for teams (oidcng, voot and teams)
+- invite: Starts services needed for Openconext-Invite (oidcng, voot and teams)
 - extras: Starts extras (currently pdp)

 If you want to start all services, you can use extras.
 A profile can be started by using the --profile argument to the `docker compose up` command.
 For example: